erithobra/databases/sql-joins-lesson/README.md

 ![](screenshots/results.png )

-> Check: With 4 minutes left, review the solution with students.

 ## Conclusion (5 mins)

 - Why is it important to create different tables?
 Why should we not have one big table?
 - What types of relationships have you learned about today?
 - What is the most popular type of joins?